Matteocaroleo/rangeAz_maps_EDMA/README.md

 This repo is the work by Matteo caroleo 344724, Lorenzo Sgrò 348963, Edward Hillock 348918 and Walter De Luca 344245 made for the course "Radar and Remote Sensing" at Politecnico di Torino.
 In the folder "scripts/measurement" there are the acquired maps taken to validate the project.

+The developed code implemented the algorithms to produce a range-azimuth map using all 4 rx antennas exploiting the dsp+mcu architecture found inside the AWR1843 eval board, more insights on the developed report.
 ## Installation

 ### Step 1